5-Minute Microwave Apples

 microwave apples ingredients on white marble background

-• Apples – It's important to use an apple that has a good balance of both sweet and tart flavors.
+• Fresh Apples – It's important to use an apple that has a good balance of both sweet and tart flavors.
 I love making baked cinnamon apples with Honeycrisp, JonathanJonagold, or Granny Smith apples.
-I really like Jonagold, a cross between Jonathan and Golden Delicious.
-They are so sweet, tart, and crisp.
-For this recipe, I used Granny Smith apples.
-Other suitable apples might include Rome, Braeburn, Golden Delicious, Northern Spy, and Empire.
+I really like Jonagold, a cross between Jonathan and Golden Delicious; they're one of my favorite apples, because they're so sweet, tart, and crisp.
+For this microwaved apples recipe, I used Granny Smith apples.
+Other suitable apples might include Rome, Braeburn, Golden Delicious, Northern Spy, Gala apples, Pink Lady, and Empire.

 • Salted ButterSalted butter is better than unsalted because it adds more flavor.

-• Light Brown Sugar – The amount of brown sugar you use really depends on what kind of apple you use.
-A really sweet apple may only need 1 tablespoon of brown sugar, or it may not require any sugar at all.
+• Light Brown Sugar – The amount of brown sugar you use really depends on what kind of apple you use and the natural sweetness of that apple.
+A really sweet apple will need way less sugar, only maybe 1 tablespoon of brown sugar, or it may not require any sugar at all.
 A tart apple may require as much as 2 tablespoons of brown sugar!
 It's all up to your own preference.

 How to Make Microwave Apples

-1. Slice or dice apples into a microwave-safe bowl.
+1. Slice or dice apples into a microwave-safe bowl or baking dish.

 2. Add brown sugar and cinnamon.
 Stir to coat the sliced apples well.